weitat95/vimColorScripts/readme.txt

 	./generatedScripts/gruvboxScript.sh

-execute to configure the server to this color
+Copy and execute the script in a server to configure vim configurations in the server.

 SCP SCRIPT
+copy colorscripts to a server

 with port
 ./scpscript.sh ./generatedScripts/papercolorScript.sh user@localhost 2222